MarikoBron/ENVS-193DS_spring-2025_final/README.md

 ## Data and File Overview:

-There is a data folder, which stores all data sets used, and a code folder, which stores all of my code.
+There is a data folder, which stores all data sets used, and a code folder, which stores  my code.

 The data set SST.csv contains data from:
 Saleh, Dina and Joseph Domagalski.
 2021.
 “Concentrations, Loads, and Associated Trends of Nutrients Entering the Sacramento–San Joaquin Delta, California.”
 San Francisco Estuary and Watershed Science.
 DOI: 10.15447/sfews.2021v19iss4art6.

 The data set nest_boxes.csv contains data from:
 Stojanovic, Dejan et al. (2021).
 Do nest boxes breed the target species or its competitors?
 A case study of a critically endangered bird [Dataset].
 Dryad. https://doi.org/10.5061/dryad.83bk3j9sb

-The data set 193DS_screentime_updated.xlsx contains 30 data points which I collected from 4/23/25 to 5/29/25.

 ## Rendered Output: